AMDA Student Portal

 AMDA provides diplomas for students who have graduated from AMDA’s Bachelor of Fine Arts degree programs and certificates for students who have graduated from AMDA’s two-year conservatory programs.
 Program completion and curriculum verification is conducted on all anticipated graduate files.
 Replacement diplomas may be requested.
 A fee of $25.00 will apply.

-Graduation ceremony is held three times per year at the end of each semester, Fall, Spring and Summer on the following Saturday of the final day of semester.
-Students in their final semester [BFA 8th semester, Certificate 4th semester] are distributed the Application For Graduation forms during mid-semester in preparation for their upcoming commencement.
+Graduation ceremony is held three times per year at the end of each term, Fall, Spring and Summer on the following Saturday of the final day of term.
+Students in their final term [BFA 8th term, Certificate 4th term] are distributed the Application For Graduation forms during mid-term in preparation for their upcoming commencement.

 Family Education Rights and Privacy Act (FERPA)